-South side.
-Side of the bridge relative to the west and east ends that corresponds to the location where the lateral load is applied and sway is observed during the lateral load test of the cantilever as well as where measurement D2 is taken along the cantilever and sway is observed along the backspan during vertical loading.

-Staging yard.
-Location within the construction site occupied by builders, tools, and materials at the start and finish of timed construction.
+- South side.
+Side of the bridge relative to the west and east ends that corresponds to the location where the lateral load is applied and sway is observed during the lateral load test as well as where measurement D2 is taken and sway is observed during vertical loading. - Staging yard.
+Location within the construction site occupied by builders, tools, members, bolts, and nuts at the start and finish of timed construction.